clivezhg/my-pract-prj/README.md

 - `labelFld`, the option label field, it's "`name`" by default.
 - `incFld`, the sub options field, it's "`inc`" by default.
 - `dftVal`, the default value

 The above are all the parameters supported by Select2-to-Tree

 2. directly create the `select` structure:
 ---------
+If it's hard to create the required data structure, you can create...

 Copyright and license
 ---------------------